DimaEnotoff/FriendlyCLP/Readme.md

 - CharArgument
 - DateTimeArgument
 - BoolTrueFalseArgument _This type recognises true as "true" or "t" and false as "false" or "f"._
-- BoolYesNoArgument _This type recognises true as "yes" or "y" and false as "no" or "n"._
+- BoolYesNoArgument _This type recognizes true as "yes" or "y" and false as "no" or "n"._
-- BoolAllowedForbiddenArgument _This type recognises true as "allowed" or "a" and false as "forbidden" or "f"._
+- BoolAllowedForbiddenArgument _This type recognizes true as "allowed" or "a" and false as "forbidden" or "f"._

-All of these classes have a property called `Value`, through which the actual value of parsed user input is exposed.
+All these classes have a property called `Value`, which exposes the actual value of parsed user input.

-Arguments must be annotated by an `Argument` annotation that has following arguments:
+Arguments must be annotated by the `Argument` annotation that has the following arguments:
 - `position` - a sort key for all arguments within a command.
 - `name` - an argument name that will be shown in a help article.
 - `description` - a brief argument description that will be shown in a help article.
-- `multisegmented` will be explained a little later, should be _false_ for now.
+- `multisegmented` will be explained a little later.
+It must be _false_ for now.

-Simple example of using standard type arguments in a command:
+A simple example of using standard type arguments in a command:
 ```C#
 [Command("removechar|rc", "remove character in a word")]
 private class RemoveCharacterCommand : ICommand